5 Data analysis workflow optimisation (DDA)

 In this chapter, we objectively compared different normalisation and summarisation strategies using a spike-in dataset with known ground truth.

-Normalisation is critical: The performance evaluation clearly shows that the choice of normalisation method has a significant impact on the results.
-Workflows using the median-of-ratios normalisation consistently outperformed those using simple median centering.
+1. Normalisation is critical: The performance evaluation clearly shows that the choice of normalisation method has a significant impact on the results.
+Workflows using the Median of Ratios normalisation consistently outperformed those using simple median centering.
 They yielded more true positives, better control of the false discovery proportion, and more accurate log2-fold change estimates, particularly for smaller fold changes.
+This because it not only accounts for differences in loading between samples but also for differences in the compositionality.

-Median polish and robust summary provide comparable performance: the TPR-FDP curves show that the pipelines incorporating robust summarisation and median polish are consistently closer to the ideal top-left corner, with only subtle differences between the two approaches.
+3. MaxLFQ, median polish and robust summary provide comparable performance: the TPR-FDP curves show that the pipelines incorporating robust summarisation and median polish are consistently closer to the ideal top-left corner, with only subtle differences between the two approaches.
 This indicates that explicitly modelling peptide-specific effects and down-weighting outliers leads to more reliable protein-level quantification and inference.
-Note that median polish summarisation is computationally less demanding and that we could not find a benefit in performance for robust summarisation that justifies its additional computational overhead.
+Note, that median polish summarisation is computationally less demanding and that we could not find a benefit in performance for robust summarisation that justifies its additional computational overhead.